The Shigir Idol

 Göbekli Tepe “totem pole” (image, AC)

 Spirit poles aside Lake Baikal.
-The coloured ribbons correspond with classes of spirit/tengri (image, AC)
+The colours correspond with classes of spirit (image, AC)

-Other research traces a continuity of shamanic ideas and images between prehistoric Siberia and Anatolia.
-Confronting the lack of early written sources among sub-Arctic shaman groups, the archaeologists Harald Haarman and Joan Marler examine material culture from the Ice Age settlement of Mal’ta west of Lake Baikal.
-In their analysis, this portable art which includes figurines of waterfowl and bears, diadems, bracelets, and symbolically marked plaques present a “refrigerator” of mythic prototypes around which belief systems of northern shamans crystallises.
-Dating from 23,000 BC onwards, the Mal’ta iconography is for them a repertory of basic motifs which, despite stylistic variations and changes in material, define an enormous longevity of ideas across an interconnected zone of prehistoric culture which embraced Siberia and Anatolia.
+Other research traces a continuity of shamanic images between Siberia and Anatolia.
+Confronting the lack of written sources among early sub-Arctic groups, archaeologists Harald Haarman and Joan Marler look at Ice Age material culture from the Mal’ta settlement west of Lake Baikal.
+In their analysis, this portable art which includes bear and waterfowl figurines and symbolic jewelry is a refrigerator of mythic prototypes around which shamanic belief systems crystalized.
+Dating from 23,000 BCE onwards, the Mal’ta iconography for them retains basic motifs which, despite stylistic variations and changes in material, trace an enormous longevity of ideas across interconnected zones of prehistoric culture between Siberia and Anatolia.

 Ancestor poles and bird masks in cabinet at the Museum of History of the Peoples of Siberia and Far East, Novosibirsk (image, AC)

-While there is no evidence of monumental forms on the scale of the Shigir statue, they note the spirit poles of later Altaic communities which mark sacred spaces and entrances to communities.
-These are the same poles which eventually moved westward to both sides of the Bering Strait.
-Though cultural elements change with unequal speed, the most stable are those which are considered sacred, despite cultural appropriations.
-The indigenous mythology of North America has long been regarded as “moderately Siberian” and this would include its pole traditions which, anthropologically, continue from prehistoric origins.
+While there is no evidence of monumental forms on scale of the Shigir Idol, they note the spirit poles of Altaic communities which mark sacred spaces and entrances to communities.
+Indeed, these poles eventually moved westward to both sides of the Bering Strait.
+Indigenous North American mythology is regarded as ‘moderately Siberian’ and perhaps this extends to totem pole traditions given their deep origins.

 Modern poles with posing huskies, Kamchatka (image, AC)